Spain or Portugal for Retirement: Which is Better?

 Upon approval, the visa lasts for one year.
 Afterward, you can extend it for two more years if you continue to meet the qualifications.
 When that period ends, you can extend the visa once more for an additional two years.
 After five years of living in Spain total, you can apply for permanent residency.
 Five years after that, you can apply for citizenship.

 Those who spend over 183 days in Spain, maintain financial interests in Spain, or live in Spain with a Spanish spouse or dependent children qualify as Spanish tax residents.
-As such, they are subject to taxation on their worldwide income — including foreign retirement income.
+As such, they are subject to Spanish taxes on their worldwide income — including foreign retirement income.

 • General income: 19% to 47%, depending on overall taxable income